Vaccine Fridges – What to do in the event of a power outage

 During business hours

-1. Check your switchboard to see if any circuit breakers or Residual Current Devices (RCD) have been tripped.
+1. Check your electrical switchboard to see if any circuit breakers or Residual Current Devices (RCD) have been tripped.
 If they have try resetting them.
 If this fails ring your electrician.

 2. If your switchboard is not the problem, contact your electricity provider to see how long the power outage will last.